27th May, 2021 — Membership and management

-Have a think about your members, are there any gaps that you can identify in terms or community demographics (whether age, culture, gender or even people from different business sectors).
+Have a think about your members.
+Are there any gaps in terms of community demographics (like age, culture, gender or even people from different business sectors)?
 If so, this might be an opportunity for your club to connect with new community groups.

 - Engage with the community

-Once you’ve identified the best groups to connect with, consider some of the ways you could encourage these people to give the club a go.
+Once you’ve identified the best groups to connect with, think of ways to encourage these people to give the club a go.
 Consult with local community groups or relevant club members who can give expert advice.
 Find inspiration from clubs like Buninyong Bowling Club who have had success offering different programs and events.

 - Provide members with support

 Getting people to sign up as members is just the beginning.
-Providing support to new members is an important part of the process and will help to ensure your members stick around.
-At Buninyong Bowling Club, a Membership Officer is appointed every year with the task of ensuring new members feel welcome and are provided with an induction kit.
-For older members, a Welfare Officer is also appointed to check in on people who may be ill or sick.
+Providing support to new members is an important part of the process and will help keep members around.
+At Buninyong Bowling Club, a Membership Officer is chosen every year who makes sure new members feel welcome and are provided with an induction kit.
+For older members, a Welfare Officer is also chosen to check in on people who may be ill or sick.